 Things to do in Ashby de la Zouch, Leicestershire

-Ashby developed into a Spa town in the 19th century, it has a long wide main street, with fine Elizabethan half-timbered houses and delightful bow fronted Georgian shops.
+Ashby developed into a Spa town in the 19th century, it has a long wide main street, with fine Elizabethan half-timbered houses and delightful bow-fronted Georgian shops.

 Sir Walter Scott took Ashby Castle as the setting for the tournament in his novel 'Ivanhoe', it was here that Mary Queen of Scots was held prisoner for a time by Lord Hastings's grandson first Earl of Huntingdon.

 St. Helen's Church - The East Window of the Parish Church of St. Helen's in Ashby, has some interesting heraldic stained glass, which was removed from the chapel of the ruined castle.

-Here you can see the only known surviving finger pillory, a device made up of two beams with grouves cut in each.
+Here you can see the only known surviving finger pillory, a device made up of two beams with grooves cut in each.

 Ashby De La Zouch Museum - This small friendly Award Winning Museum contains displays on Ashby's fascinating history, also a Model of Ashby Castle under siege.

 The Heart of the National Forest Visitor Centre is the hub of the whole National Forest, featuring forest displays, a place to eat and shop, events, cycle hire and woodland walks.

 There is an amphitheatre for music, plays and shows, a 'Canopy Walk', a 'Willow Bridge', a challenging 'Adventure Woodland Play' area, woodland trails, sculpture and a 'Forest Garden'.

-Moira Furnace - An impressive early 19th century blast furnace, one of the best preserved in Europe.
+Moira Furnace - An impressive early 19th-century blast furnace, one of the best-preserved in Europe.

 Ashby Canal - Enjoy a walk along the towpath, passing through the beautiful rural countryside of South West Leicestershire.

-Miners once spent long gruelling hours underground at the former Snibston Colliery, visitors of all ages can now have hours of fun at Snibston Discovery Park's 100 acre site.
+Miners once spent long gruelling hours underground at the former Snibston Colliery, visitors of all ages can now have hours of fun at Snibston Discovery Park's 100-acre site.